The Elements of Differentiable Programming: Gauss-Newton method

 Since the composition of a convex function and of linear function is convex, this objective is \textbf{convex} even if $L(\w)$ is nonconvex.
 In practice, we often add a proximity term as regularization to define

 We can see this update as an approximation of the \textbf{proximal point} update

 where $L(\w)$ has been replaced by its partial linearization.
-Solving \cref{optim:eq:modified_gauss_newton} using gradient-based solvers requires to compute the gradient of $\w \mapsto \ell(J^t \w + \delta^t)$, which is $\w \mapsto (J^t)^* \nabla \ell(J^t \w + \delta^t)$.
-Computing this gradient by autodiff therefore requires to perform a forward pass to compute the JVP $J^t \w$ and a backward pass to compute the VJP $(J^t)^* \nabla \ell(\z)$.
+Solving \cref{optim:eq:modified_gauss_newton} using gradient-based solvers requires computing the gradient of $\w \mapsto \ell(J^t \w + \deltav^t)$, which is $\w \mapsto (J^t)^* \nabla \ell(J^t \w + \deltav^t)$.
+Computing this gradient by autodiff therefore requires performing a forward pass to compute the JVP $J^t \w$ and a backward pass to compute the VJP $(J^t)^* \nabla \ell(\z)$.
 See \cref{diff:sec:jvp_vjp} for an introduction to these operators and \cref{chap:auto_diff} for an introduction to autodiff.

 The Gauss-Newton method with arbitrary convex outer loss is often called modified Gauss-Newton \citep{nesterov2007modified} or prox-linear \citep{drusvyatskiy2019efficiency}.
 The classical Gauss-Newton and Levenberg-Marquardt \citep{levenberg1944method, marquardt1963algorithm} methods originate from nonlinear least-squares and are recovered when $\ell(\z)$ is quadratic \citep{kelley1995iterative}, such as $\ell(\z) \coloneqq \frac{1}{2} \|\z - \y\|^2_2$, for $\y$ some reference target.
 The Gauss-Newton method corresponds classically to not using regularization (i.e., $\eta^t = 0$) and the Levenberg-Marquardt method uses regularization (usually called damping, potentially changing $\eta^t$ across iterations).
 See e.g.,~\citep{messerer2021survey}, for a survey of different variants.